cif/shippy/README.md

-# Shippy
+## Shippy

-Spring and Node/Typescript backends with React/Typescript client as per ye ole `instructions.txt`
+Shippy is comprised of two servcies and a react client.

+* Spring "products" app in `api/`
+* Typescript/Node "enrollment" servcie in `enrollment/`
+* Typescript/React app "client" in `client/`

+See combined API endpoint docs at `docs/index.html`

-## Quick Start
+# Quick Start

-Run all services and the client via docker-compose.

-**This takes a few minutes the first time (~3m on Late 2013 MBP)**
+Run all services and the client via docker-compose. **This takes a few minutes on first build**, faster if you have node and maven images already.

 ```
 make run
 ```